This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Cook the Fruit: Add the blueberries (or strawberries) and sugar to a medium saucepan.
-Cook over medium heat until the mixture begins to simmer.
-Gently mash the fruit with a potato masher or the back of a fork.
+- Add the blueberries (or strawberries) and sugar to a 1-quart saucepan.
+Cook over medium heat until the fruit begins to simmer.

-- Stir the Mixture: Once it starts to boil, stir continuously to help the sugar dissolve and the fruit break down.
+- When the mixture comes to a boil, stir often so the sugar dissolves and the fruit softens evenly.

 Notes